vbem/multi-runners/README.md

 ./mr.bash download
 ```

-If your Linux host is Internet bandwidth limited, you can also manually upload it from laptop to `/tmp/<tar.gz file name>`, and set the `MR_RELEASE_URL` env in `.env` file, e.g. `/tmp/actions-runner-linux-x64-2.345.6.tar.gz`.
+If your Linux host is internet bandwidth limited, you can also manually upload it from laptop to `/tmp/<tar.gz file name>`, and set the `MR_RELEASE_URL` env in `.env` file, e.g. `/tmp/actions-runner-linux-x64-2.345.6.tar.gz`.

 ### GitHub Enterprise Server editions